baratgabor/Unity3D-PerlinCameraShake/README.md

-# PerlinCameraShake
+# Perlin Camera Shake
-Perlin noise based camera shake MonoBehaviour script for Unity3D, ready to attach to a Camera.
-Uses a coroutine-based execution that exits after the job is done.
-Should be relatively performant.
+Just a camera shake script that you can attach to a Camera as a component in Unity3D.
+I guess it can be ideal if you just need camera shake, and would rather not use the full cinemachine package.

+I added a relatively large number of settings (but I tried to keep it reasonable):